yy96/WhatsYourKindofMovie/index.md

 #### 3.3.1 Ratings Network
 We have constructed the network based on the rules mentioned above.
 The network is as shown below.
 As mentioned before, the node size represents the number of movie a user has watched.
 The color gradient represent the average rating score which each user gives.
 The higher the rating score, the darker the color.
-As the network is pretty dense, it is hard to deduct the relationship between the number of movies an user has watched and the avaerage ratings the user gives.
+As the network is pretty dense, it is hard to deduce the relationship between the number of movies an user has watched and the avaerage ratings the user gives.
 Thus, we will investigate the relationship further by using a scatter plot.

 <figure style="text-align: center;">
   <img src="pictures/Rating_network.jpg" alt="Ratings network"/>